 TL;DR

 When it comes to securing your family's financial future with life insurance, critical illness cover, or income protection, the path you choose to purchase your policy is as important as the policy itself.
-A common assumption is that going directly to a big-name insurer is the simplest and cheapest route.
+A common assumption is that going directly to a big-name insurer is the simplest and lower-cost route.
 After all, cutting out the 'middleman' saves money, right?

 Key takeaways